waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Scientist 1:** Surprised by Pokémon in ruins.
 - **Scientist 2:** Theorizes Unown are the drawings on the walls come to life, implying many variations exist.
 - Research Center Printer: Currently displays 'This doesn't seem to work yet.'
 Likely requires more Unown progress.
+- **Ruins of Alph:** Printer inactive even with Unown in party.
+Next: Show Unown to Scientists.